 We all have to grow up at some point.
 Life’s lessons culminate to breed humility and hopefully wisdom and maturity.
 In some instances, it defies the notion, “You can’t teach an old dog new tricks.”
 It’s true, the Beats by Dre signature Studio over-ear headphones have matured and learned more than a thing or two over the years.
-The result is the newly remastered Beats Studio over-ear headphones.
+The result is the newly remastered Beats Studio over-ear headphones, though they may not be the best over ear headphones.
 Much has changed in the “remastering”.
 Design, comfort and performance have all been retooled.
 Lets see how much so, if its for the better and if that stiff price tag is warranted.

 The new Beats Studio headies definitely seem more streamlined than the original offering.
 They appear a bit smaller and definitely do not make your head seem as huge as they did before when wearing the originals.
 They are sleeker for sure.
 The look is not a massive departure but significant enough with more contours and sporty lines.
 There are stylish chrome accents outlining around the earpieces where they meet the memory foam padding, as well as on the headband where the “Studio” logo/label rests.
 We have the red-on-white color scheme model here.
 They are dapper and elegant, for sure.
 But the padding lining the headband and the foam padding for the earpieces, will need regularly cleaning if you hope to maintain the unit’s good looks when out and about.